-When you install Microsoft Office in your Windows operating system, the first time when you open it, you’ll receive a license agreement prompt to accept this software.
-It is known as End User License Agreement (EULA) and you have to accept it once.
+When you install Microsoft Office in your Windows operating system, you’ll receive a license agreement prompt to accept this software the first time you open it.
+It is known as the End User License Agreement (EULA), and you must accept it.
 Now you can use Office without any hitch.
-But if this is not true in your case, and if your Office EULA opens every time you open any of the Office components, including Outlook, you’ll get frustrated.
+But if this is not true in your case, and if your Office EULA opens every time you open any Office components, including Outlook, you’ll get frustrated.

 Office EULA opens every time

-1. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.
+1. Press Windows Key + R combination, type put regedit in the Run dialog box, and hit Enter to open the Registry Editor.

 2. Navigate here: